santipabWannakiri/spring-boot-centralized-logging-aop/README.md

 ## Aspect-Oriented Programming (AOP)
 To address these concerns, we can consider using Aspect-Oriented Programming (AOP) in conjunction with Spring AOP and SLF4J.\
 AOP allows for the modularization of cross-cutting concerns. `Simply put, we are going to centralize logging.`

+In Aspect-Oriented Programming (AOP), annotations are used to define aspects and specify where and how they should be applied in the codebase.
+In the context of Spring AOP, which is an AOP framework provided by the Spring Framework, several annotations are commonly used to create and configure aspects.
+Here are some key annotations related to AOP in Spring:

+`@Aspect:` This annotation is used to declare a class as an aspect.
+An aspect contains advice (code to be executed) and pointcuts (conditions where the advice should be applied).

+`@Before:` This annotation is used to define a method as a "before" advice, meaning the method is executed before the matched method.

+`@AfterThrowing:` This annotation is used to define a method as an "after-throwing" advice, meaning the method is executed if the matched method throws an exception.

+`@Around:` This annotation is used to define a method as an "around" advice, meaning the method can control the entire execution, including when and if to proceed to the matched method.

+`@Pointcut:` This annotation is used to define a reusable pointcut expression.
+It allows you to name a pointcut expression and reuse it across multiple advice methods.